thedersen/backbone.validation/README.md

 You can override the default ones globally:

 	_.extend(Backbone.Validation.messages, {
-		required: 'This field is required'
+		required: 'This field is required',
+		min: '{0}' should be at least {1} characters
 	});

 The message can contain placeholders for arguments that will be replaced: